beshkenadze/bitnami-pgvector/README.md

 - `latest`: Latest successful build (points to the highest supported PostgreSQL version, currently based on `pg17`)
 - `latest-pg{VERSION}`: Latest build for a specific PostgreSQL major version (e.g., `latest-pg17`, `latest-pg16`).
 This is an alias for the short tag below.
 - `{PGVECTOR_VERSION}-pg{POSTGRES_VERSION}`: Specific pgvector version combined with the PostgreSQL major version (e.g., `0.8.0-pg17`, `0.8.0-pg16`).
 This tag always points to the latest Bitnami base image revision for that combination.
+- `sha-{HASH}`: A tag based on the SHA256 hash of the specific PostgreSQL, pgvector, and pg_search versions used in a build (e.g., `sha-aabbcc11...`).
+This tag is used internally by the build process to check if an image with the exact same dependencies already exists in the registry.

 More specific tags including the full Bitnami image version are also available (see the "Available tags" section above) but are less commonly used directly.